2024 European Parliament election in Spain: Parties and candidates

-The electoral law allowed for parties and federations registered in the interior ministry, coalitions and groupings of electors to present lists of candidates.
-Parties and federations intending to form a coalition ahead of an election were required to inform the relevant Electoral Commission within ten days of the election call.
-In order to be entitled to run, parties, federations, coalitions and groupings of electors needed to secure the signature of at least 15,000 registered electors; this requirement could be lifted and replaced through the signature of at least 50 elected officials—deputies, senators, MEPs or members from the legislative assemblies of autonomous communities or from local city councils.
-Electors and elected officials were disallowed from signing for more than one list of candidates.
+The electoral law allowed for parties and federations registered in the interior ministry, alliances and groupings of electors to present lists of candidates.
+Parties and federations intending to form an alliance were required to inform the relevant electoral commission within 10 days of the election call.
+In order to be entitled to run, parties, federations, alliances and groupings of electors needed to secure the signature of at least 15,000 registered electors; this requirement could be lifted and replaced through the signature of at least 50 elected officials—deputies, senators, MEPs or members from the legislative assemblies of autonomous communities or from local city councils.
+Electors and elected officials were disallowed from signing for more than one list.
+Additionally, a balanced composition of men and women was required in the electoral lists, so that candidates of either sex made up at least 40 percent of the total composition.

-Below is a list of the main parties and electoral alliances which contested the election:
+Below is a list of the main parties and alliances which contested the election: